 A splattering of blood from the adults & Pater and it's 3 years later.

-Now we have a mischevious lass named Vicky (Linda Hamilton: TERMINATOR, KING KONG LIVES, TERMINATOR 2, DANTE'S PEAK) who surprises her sleeping fiance, Burt (Peter Horton: FADE TO BLACK, BRIMSTONE [TV]) with a birthday gift.
-Then sings him a graduation song.
+Now we have a mischievous lass named Vicky (Linda Hamilton: TERMINATOR, KING KONG LIVES, TERMINATOR 2, DANTE'S PEAK) who surprises her sleeping fiance, Burt (Peter Horton: FADE TO BLACK, BRIMSTONE [TV]) with a birthday gift.
+Then she sings him a graduation song.
 He is a recently graduated medical student en route to his first real job at a hospital.
 And away we go, on the road!

 Whatever the kids expected in killing off all of the adults didn't make things any better for them in the town of Gatlin.
-It made things much, much worse.
-It's like North Korea without the nightlife!
+It made things way worse.
+It's like North Korea without the nightlife.
 To even attempt escape you must run through the huge cornfield, and that's a heavy gamble because Malachai is magically everywhere.
 And Malachai, for all of his magic, cottons to a long machete type blade when it comes to matters of dispatch.
-He do dispatch in the cornpatch!
+He do dispatch in the cornpatch.

 Meanwhile our lovable couple of happy rubes are barreling down a backwoods road in Nebraska (Nebraskans are all about their corn!
 Holy crap don't get them started!), and as if a cut throat wasn't bad enough, the runner kid comes out of the corn patch, holding his bleeding throat, steps right into the only oncoming traffic of the week - courtesy of our happy couple - and things get decidedly less happy for the new trio.